Published Sep 15, 2017

 Aaron Harberts, you’ve written and produced for such shows as Roswell, John Doe, Wonderfalls, Pushing Daisies, Revenge and Reign.
 What are you going to do next?
 The answer is Star Trek: Discovery.
 Harberts and his longtime writing-producing partner, Gretchen Berg, had collaborated often over the years with Discovery co-creator Bryan Fuller.
 They were already on board for Discovery when Fuller exited the series, and CBS All Access promptly tapped them to serve as showrunners.
 Harberts recently sat down with StarTrek.com and a small contingent of journalists -- during a Discovery press day in Toronto -- for a roundtable conversation about Discovery, which will debut in just a couple of weeks.
 The interview clocked in at nearly 40 minutes and covered a wide variety of subjects.
-Below is part two of our conversation; click HERE to read part one.

 How different is it making a show for streaming vs. traditional television, and how will it alter what the viewer sees at home?